Polar-Tang/notes/content/Http Request/nginx/config file.md

 ## `location` directive
 https://nginx.org/en/docs/http/ngx_http_core_module.html#location
-location first select the endpoint of the URI.
+Sets a configuration depending on the URI location first select the endpoint of the URI.
 All the htmls will be serve with /data/www as the root of the URI.
 Now in our nginx config, the html will be served in `http://localhost/` and the images in the `http://localhost/images/example.png`
 *note*:
 >`/var/log/nginx/access.log`it's a symbolic link (a pointer to another file or directory) to `/dev/stdout` if you're using docker and want to see this logs use `docker logs <container-name>`

 #### Routing static files with react
-React routes all the endpoint in strange ways, because it's a SPA, we need to configure nginx for this behaviour, otherwise nginx will search literally for the specified endpoint:
+React routes all the endpoint in strange ways, because it's a SPA, we need to configure nginx for accordingly to the SPA behavior, otherwise nginx will search literally for the specified endpoint:
 ```sh
 "GET /login HTTP/1.1" 404 465 "-" "Mozilla/5.0 (X11; Linux x86_64; rv:128.0) Gecko/20100101 Firefox/128.0" "-"
 ```